- Some people are better at self-discipline than others.

 Chances are you have read about people bursting with self-discipline.
 You know the type, they’re up at 5am to meditate and plan their day.
 Then it’s gym before 6am followed by a kale and spinach smoothie before they cycle to their trendy new start-up, the 4th they’ve successfully launched in just a few years.
 They don’t waste time and their achievements are endless and astonishing.
 Yet, you’ve already hit the snooze button twice this morning.
 You’re behind at work and you’ve run out of clean clothes…

 How is it that for some people sticking to a schedule seems effortless, whereas for others it seems impossible?
 The difference here is self-discipline.
 Self-discipline is critical to success, be it in your studies or life in general.
 It’s waking up that hour earlier to study or staying in on Friday night to complete that assignment.
-If you’re finding that your self-discipline is in short supply and your results are showing it, fear not!
-Research shows that self-discipline is not in fact innate and can be created and encouraged.
-Here are six simple steps to help you do just that.

 1. Remove temptations